-The general meeting shall decide on the remuneration payable for board and committee work as well as on the basis for its determination.
+The general meeting shall decide on the remuneration payable for board and committee work as well as the criteria for determining it.
 The board of directors shall decide on the remuneration of the managing director as well as on the other compensation payable to him or her within the framework of the valid remuneration policy presented to the general meeting.